kenballus/http-body-normalizer/RFCs.md

 - No Whitespace between fieldname and colon e.g. `Content-Type :` - (RFC9112)
 - is a singleton field BUT (RFC9110#section-8.3)
 - it is sometimes incorrectly generated multiple times, resulting in a combined field value that appears to be a list.
 Recipients often attempt to handle this error by using the last syntactically valid member of the list, leading to potential interoperability and security issues if different implementations have different error handling behaviors.
+- If the Content-Type value is any of the multipart/*, boundary parameter is required. - (RFC7578#section-8)

 ### Media-Type (RFC9110#section-8.3):
 - type/subtype